 As part of the ongoing cycle of assessments, mapping and planning, the FRR required the undertaking of a 'Preliminary Flood Risk Assessment' (PFRA).
-National guidance was published by the Environment Agency initially as a 'living draft' in July 2010 which was subsequently replaced by the final guidance issued in December 20107.
+National guidance was published by the Environment Agency initially as a 'living draft' in July 2010 which was subsequently replaced by the final guidance issued in December 2010^{vii}.

-The Regulations requires three main types of assessment / plan:
+The Regulations require three main types of assessment / plan:

-- 1 Preliminary Flood Risk Assessments (maps and reports for Sea, Main River and Reservoirs flooding) to be completed by Lead Local Flood Authorities and the Environment Agency by the 22 December 2011.
+1 Preliminary Flood Risk Assessments (maps and reports for surface water runoff, groundwater flooding and flooding from ordinary watercourses) to be completed by Lead Local Flood Authorities and the Environment Agency by the 22 December 2011.
 Flood Risk Areas, at potentially significant risk of flooding, will also be identified.
-Maps and management plans will be developed on the basis of these flood risk areas. - 2 Flood Hazard Maps and Flood Risk Maps.
+Maps and management plans will be developed in subsequent stages on the basis of these flood risk areas.

+- 2 Flood Hazard Maps and Flood Risk Maps.
 The Environment Agency and Lead Local Flood Authorities are required to produce Hazard and Risk maps for Sea, Main River and Reservoir flooding as well as 'other' relevant sources by 22 December 2013. - 3 Flood Risk Management Plans.
 The Environment Agency and Lead Local Flood Authorities are required to produce Flood Risk Management Plans for Sea, Main River and Reservoir flooding as well as 'other' relevant sources by 22 December 2015.

 Under Flood Risk Regulation 19-1 a Lead Local Flood Authority must prepare a flood hazard map and a flood risk map in relation to each relevant Flood Risk Area (FRA), if identified by the PFRA process.
 No significant FRA has been identified by the EA nationally within Somerset, nor the first cycle of the Somerset PFRA at a local level.
-However, depth, velocity and hazard maps (Section 6.4) have been prepared for the Minehead SWMP study area and they will inform

-Somerset's Local Flood Risk Management Strategy development (Section 2.1.3) and the second cycle of the PFRA process in six years time.
+However, depth, velocity and hazard maps (Section 4.5) have been prepared for the Taunton SWMP study area and they will inform Somerset's Local Flood Risk Management Strategy development and the second cycle of the PFRA process in six years' time.